LiveHelperChat/doc/docs/javascript-arguments.md

 > https://example.com/chat/begin/(department)/4/(identifier)/lhc/(operator)/17/(survey)/1/(priority)/10005
 > https://example.com/chat/modal/(department)/4/(identifier)/lhc/(operator)/17/(survey)/1/(priority)/10005

+You can also [track events](chat/events-tracking.md) in static url.

 ### How do I set default URL for Live Helper Chat?

 Now if you enter `https://example.com/` you see default URL content.
 You can change what `module/view` should be rendered by default in `settings.ini.php` file.